MichaelsPlayground/LazysodiumSymmetricEncryption/readme.md

 E/LazysodiumSymmEncr: AEAD AES-256 GCM is not available
 ```

-The app is compiled on AndroidStudio:
+The app is compiled on AndroidStudio (Mac M1 platform):
 ```plaintext
 Android Studio Dolphin | 2021.3.1 Patch 1
 Build #AI-213.7172.25.2113.9123335, built on September 30, 2022